react-dnd/react-dnd/docs/00 Quick Start/Overview.md

 For each component that needs to track the drag and drop state, you can define a *collecting function* that retrieves the relevant bits of it from the monitors.
 React DnD then takes care of timely calling your collecting function and injecting the result into your components' props.

-Let's say you want to highlight the Chess cells when a figure is being dragged.
+Let's say you want to highlight the Chess cells when a piece is being dragged.
 A collecting function for the `Cell` component might look like this:

 -------------------
 ```js